-- 1. Unscrew the four Phillips head screws on the lid of the enclosure. - 2.
-Carefully separate the enclosure to expose the batteries. - 3.
-For C cell batteries, connect the battery holder plug.
-For AA batteries, install the batteries in the holders, following the battery polarity diagrams on the circuit board. - 4.
-Replace the lid, ensuring the rubber gasket is properly aligned on all edges. - 5.
-Retighten the four lid screws, being careful not to over tighten and to tighten evenly at all four corners. - 1.
-Unscrew the four Phillips head screws on the lid and carefully separate the enclosure, exposing the batteries. - 2.
+- 1. Unscrew the four Phillips head screws on the lid and carefully separate the enclosure, exposing the batteries. - 2.
 For C cell, connect the battery holder plug.
 For AA batteries, install batteries in the holders.
 Note the battery polarity diagrams on the circuit board. - 3.
-Replace the lid, ensuring the rubber gasket is properly aligned on all edges. - 4.
-Retighten the four lid screws, being careful not to overtighten and to tighten evenly at all four corners. - 5.
+Replace the lid, ensuring the rubber gasket is properly aligned on all edges.

+- 4. Retighten the four lid screws, being careful not to overtighten and to tighten evenly at all four corners. - 5.
 Depending on the logging interval, power consumption of the sensors, and operating temperatures; batteries may last several years or several months.
 Replace batteries when the GP Reader app shows the battery level of less than 30%.
 For AA batteries use industrial grade alkaline batteries for best results.
 Carbon zinc batteries are not recommended.
 High performing AA lithium batteries can also be used, we have found the Energizer Ultimate Lithium battery to perform consistently well in colder temperatures.
-For C cell, replace with equivalent Li-SOCI-2 type Lithium non-rechargeable battery, e.g. SAFT LSH14.
+For C cell, replace with equivalent Li-SOCl-2 type Lithium non-rechargeable battery, e.g. SAFT LSH14.